 These techniques may not work for every child, Ms Ward notes.
 Feelings are very individual and so is the effectiveness of different techniques.
-However, by finding the one that fits for your child, you could be giving them a life-long coping mechanism for triggering situations.
-Moreover, when trained, children are able to develop their ability to self regulate their emotions and stressors.
+However, by finding the one that fits your child, you could be giving them a lifelong coping mechanism for triggering situations.
+Moreover, when trained, children are able to develop their ability to self-regulate their emotions and stressors.

-At Mulberry House we’re happy to be able to provide parents and teachers with resources and knowledge to better understand and cope with their child’s mental health issues, and we hope to host many similar seminars in the future.
-However, if you are concerned about your child’s mental health, do not hesitate to contact Mulberry House to seek further action Mulberry House is in contact with Hong Kong based services that can work in partnership to support the best interest for your child.
+At Mulberry House, we’re happy to be able to provide parents and teachers with resources and knowledge to better understand and cope with their child’s mental health issues, and we hope to host many similar seminars in the future.
+However, if you are concerned about your child’s mental health, do not hesitate to contact Mulberry House to seek further action.
+Mulberry House is in contact with Hong Kong-based services that can work in partnership to support the best interest of your child.